Ayutthaya Kingdom: Persian and French influences

 While commercially thriving, Narai's reign was also socially tumultuous.
-Much of this can be attributed to three-way conflict between the Dutch, French, and English trading companies now operating in Siam at an unprecedented intensity due to Siam's role as a center of trade, fostered by Narai.
-Of these competing foreign influences, Narai tended to favour relations with the French, wary of the growing Dutch and English colonial possessions in the South China Sea.
-Soon, Narai began to welcome communities of French Jesuits into his court, and pursue closer relations with both France and the Vatican.
-Indeed, the many diplomatic missions conducted by Narai to such far-flung lands are some of the most celebrated accomplishments of his reign.
-Narai as well leased the ports of Bangkok and Mergui to the French, and had many French generals incorporated into his army to train it in Western strategy and supervise the construction of European-style forts.
-During this time, Narai abandoned the traditional capital of Ayutthaya for a new Jesuit-designed palace in Lopburi.
+Much of this stemmed from competition among the Dutch, French, and English trading companies operating in Siam, whose role as a trade centre was fostered by Narai.
+Of these foreign powers, Narai favoured France, wary of growing Dutch and English colonial possessions in the South China Sea.
+He welcomed French Jesuits to his court and pursued closer relations with France and the Vatican.
+Narai also sent diplomatic missions to distant lands, among the most celebrated achievements of his reign.
+He leased the ports of Bangkok and Mergui to the French and incorporated French generals into his army to train it in Western strategy and oversee the construction of European-style forts.
+During this period, Narai abandoned the traditional capital of Ayutthaya for a Jesuit-designed palace in Lopburi.

-As a growing Catholic presence cemented itself in Siam, and an unprecedented number of French forts were erected and garrisoned on land leased by Narai, a faction of native Siamese courtiers, Buddhist clergy, and other non-Catholic and/or non-French elements of Narai's court began to resent the favourable treatment French interests received under his reign.
-This hostile attitude was especially directed at Constantine Phaulkon, a Catholic Greek adventurer and proponent of French influence who had climbed to the rank of Narai's Prime Minister and chief advisor of foreign affairs.
-Much of this turmoil was primarily religious, as the French Jesuits were openly attempting to convert Narai and the royal family to Catholicism.
+As the Catholic presence grew and French forts were built and garrisoned on land leased to them, Siamese courtiers, Buddhist clergy, and other non-Catholic members of the court resented the favour shown to French interests.
+Their hostility was especially directed at Constantine Phaulkon, a Catholic Greek adventurer and advocate of French influence who rose to become Narai's prime minister and chief foreign-affairs adviser.
+Much of the turmoil was religious, as French Jesuits openly sought to convert Narai and the royal family to Catholicism.